 We can provide general guidance and strategy as a lot of our customers engage with us just to learn about what products they should be using, and we can assist with the overall strategy.
 If anyone out there has a complex environment with multiple Active Directory forests, have grown or shrunk due to M&A activity, or they have complex workflows that they want to try to automate, we can provide a lot of value to these types of clients.

 We also have experts in mergers and acquisitions, so if a business is using Okta, but the acquiring company is using Azure AD, we can put them together or migrate to one system or the other.
 If the decision is to take applications out of one system and move them to the other, that’s something we can help with.
 It usually starts with determining what the corporate directory for the new combined organization is going to be, if there is going to be a centralized directory that includes all the employees, or if they are going to stay in their own separate systems.
 Most of the time there does need to be a single consolidated directory, and whether that’s Azure AD or traditional AD, determining what that consolidated directory is going to be is critical.
-All-in-all, the main point of this blog is before deciding to adopt a new business system like Okta, give us a call.
+All-in-all, the main point of this blog is before deciding to adopt a new business system like Okta, send us a message or give us a call.
 Thanks for reading!